 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The following material weakness has been identified and included in management's assessment.
 Management has identified a material weakness in controls related to the Company's revenue and accounts receivable process.
-The material weakness is the result of the aggregate effect of: (i) ineffective information technology (IT) controls over user access and security related to a new billing system that supports the revenue and accounts receivable process for a material volume of transactions and locations and (ii) design and operating deficiencies for certain transaction level controls within the revenue and accounts receivable process and accuracy of information derived from the affected IT system were concluded to be ineffective because they could have been adversely impacted.
+The material weakness is the result of the aggregate effect of: (i) ineffective information technology (IT) controls over user access and security related to a new billing system that supports the revenue and accounts receivable process for a material volume of transactions and locations and (ii) design and operating deficiencies for certain transaction level controls within the revenue and accounts receivable process.
+As a result of the ineffective IT controls, process level automated controls and manual controls that are dependent on the completeness and accuracy of information derived from the affected IT system were concluded to be ineffective because they could have been adversely impacted.